KxSystems/docs/docs/wp/tick-profiling.md

 This white paper examined some key factors which can influence the performance and throughput of a kdb+ tickerplant.
 We established a methodology to profile the performance of a kdb+ tickerplant and used it to focus on four key areas which can affect the tickerplant’s throughput:

 -   **Number of rows per update** Feeds should read as many messages off the socket as possible and send bulk updates to the tickerplant if possible.
 Bulk updates will greatly increase the maximum throughput achievable.
-Forexample, we found processing a bulk update of 10 messages took only slightly longer than processing an update of 1 message, and hence the CPU usage was nearly 10 times lower for the same number of messages per second.
+For example, we found processing a bulk update of 10 messages took only slightly longer than processing an update of 1 message, and hence the CPU usage was nearly 10 times lower for the same number of messages per second.

 -   **Size of each update in bytes** Reducing the size of the data can improve throughput, as writing to disk and sending the data will be faster.
 The improvement is more noticeable on bulk updates.